mahmoudmatar01/SystemDesign/README.md

-# How To Scale Your System To Millions Of Users README
+# How To Scale Your System To Millions Of Users
 Welcome to the world of System Design!
 It's like being the architect of a digital building, where we plan and organize how everything will work together.
 Imagine you're creating a recipe for a dish – you need the right ingredients, the right steps, and a way to make sure it turns out great every time.
 That's what system design is all about for computers and software.

 ## Table of Contents